 Elaine comes from rural Alberta, having been thrust into big city life in her teens.
 A true Albertan, Elaine wouldn't choose to live anywhere else in the world.
 She is a life-long learner, having taken training in culinary arts, interior decoration and landscape design — just for fun.
 She plans her gardening adventures throughout each winter and can be found wandering greenhouses or her back garden in the summer.

-Being an avid computer user from a young age, Noelle incorporated the use of computer applications into her academic studies in Archaeology and History.
-She continues to find ways to incorporate them into her work at the NHPC to streamline processes and improve the user experience.
+Being an avid computer user from a young age, Noelle incorporated her interest in computers into her academic studies in Archaeology and History.
+She continues to find ways to use them in her work at the NHPC to streamline processes and improve the user experience.

 Noelle believes that natural health practitioners are essential to the national health care system.
 Their inclusion makes a more robust system that is better-equipped to provide flexible and effective health care.